-- 5) Amend the Reliability Code to include voltage frequency standards applying to Horizon Power based on the standards applying to Western Power under the Technical Rules. - 6) Undertake an assessment of what the appropriate voltage frequency benchmarks applying to Horizon Power under the Reliability Code should be.
+- 5) The structure of the voltage frequency standards applying to Horizon Power under the Reliability Code should be aligned with the structure applying to Western Power under the Technical Rules. - 6) The Minister undertake an assessment of what the appropriate voltage frequency benchmarks applying to Horizon Power under the Reliability Code should be.

-5.5 Steady State Power Voltage
+6.6 Steady State Power Voltage

-Division 1 of Part 2 does not prescribe a standard for steady state voltage.
-Section 8 includes a note that the standards for the steady state voltage of electricity supplied by the networks operated by Western Power20 is not covered by the Reliability Code because it is provided for by the Electricity Act 1945 section 25(1)(d).
-Under the Electricity Act 1945 the voltage must be maintained at \pm 6% of the voltage declared for the purposes of that section namely, 240v single-phase or 415v three-phase.
+Division 1 of Part 2 of the Reliability Code does not prescribe a standard for steady state voltage.
+Section 8 includes a note that the standards for the steady state voltage of electricity supplied by the networks operated by Western Power is not covered by the Reliability Code because it is provided for by the Electricity Act 1945 section 25(1)(d).
+Under the Electricity Act 1945 the voltage must be maintained at ± 6% of the voltage declared for the purposes of that section namely, 240v single-phase or 415v three-phase.
 It is of note that the voltage standard in the Electricity Act 1945 applies to the point at which customer equipment is connected to the distribution network, limiting the application of the standard to residential and small business distribution supply voltages, i.e. 240V or 415V.